kitten/kitten.sh/pages/parser-generator-dsl/index.md

 `;
 ```

-This snippet will only match a given input if it starts with "and", however "and" is in a
+This snippet will only match a given input if it starts with "and".
+However, "and" is in a
 non-capturing group and won't be output to the AST node.
 It then matches either a repetition
 of "this" or a repetition of "that".
 There are negative lookahead groups which will make
-sure that we _don't unnecessarily start matching_ if any of the repeated sequences contain
+sure that we _don't unnecessarily start parsing the entire string_ if any of the repeated
-both "this" and "that".
+sequences contain both "this" and "that".

 Given that this is very similar to the behaviour of regular expressions and fairly
 concise this made me pretty optimistic in that this would be a usable syntax and API.